 The National Road rolls on ahead, out of Wheeling.

 At Elm Grove, the main road (SR-88/US-250) is crossed and the name changed to Kruger.
-Shortly thereafter, the first of several Wheeling Creek crossings began the quieting down that is always appreciated during a ride.
-The road changed names a few times, each change continued the progression to a peaceful country road called Big Wheeling Creek.
+Shortly thereafter, the first of several Wheeling Creek crossings began the quieting down of traffic that is always appreciated during a ride.
+The road changed names a few times, each change continued the progression to a peaceful country road called Big Wheeling Creek Road.
 It happened to be running alongside a stream with the same name.

 BWCR left the stream bed and began to climb.
 Most of it was gradual.
 The palace and the community complex is on the top of a hill called McCreary’s Ridge.
 So, the climbing becomes more challenging as one gets closer to it.

-A few words about the little compound.
+A few words about the palace compound.
 It was established by the Hari Krishnas around 1968.
-Since that time, impressive structures have been built, including a temple, the Palace of Gold, and a community of worshippers with housing, gardening, and farming.
+Since that time, impressive structures have been built, including a temple, the Palace of Gold, and housing by a community of worshippers who also practice gardening, and farming.
 The area is called New Vrindaban.

 Upon arriving, I checked in at the visitor center, was welcomed, and had very few (if any) restrictions placed on my presence.
 Although it is Memorial Day, there were quite a few people of Indian descent visiting.
 I suppose it makes sense.
 Memorial Day is a 3-day weekend, there is time to travel to this place of comfort and familiarity.
 I saw license plates from several states that are within a day’s drive from here.
 Some photos of my self-guided tour follow.